OwnYourSwarm Documentation

 checkin

-• name - The name of the venue.
-This will always be an array with a single value.
+- The name of the venue.
+This will always be an array with a single value.url

-• latitude - The latitude of the venue.
-This may be intentionally less accurate for private venues.
+- The latitude of the venue.
+This may be intentionally less accurate for private venues.longitude

-• longitude - The longitude of the venue.
-This may be intentionally less accurate for private venues.
+- The longitude of the venue.
+This may be intentionally less accurate for private venues.street-address

-• locality - The city or other large geographical region, e.g. "Portland"
+- The city or other large geographical region, e.g. "Portland"region

 In "simple" mode, the checkin property will be only the Foursquare venue URL.
 You can use the presence of this property to detect that this is a checkin, and you can add a link to the venue.